sigstore/cosign/README.md

 ## Installation

-For now, clone and `go build ./cmd`.
+For now, clone and `go build -o cosign ./cmd`.
 I'll publish releases when I'm comfortable supporting this for others to use.

 ## Usage